 - Ahh, the bridezilla.
 Just another way to call a woman who knows what she wants and takes action to get it a bitch.

-- Besides how this very obviously excludes straight men, bride-centrism in the wedding industry is totally exclusive of LGBTQ+ couples.
+- Besides how this very obviously excludes straight men, bride-centrism in the wedding industry is totally exclusive of LGBTQ+ folks.
 Fucking stop it.